ssmithgannett/wordpress-resources/README.md

 		}
 	});// end ajax"
 ```
-    For queries with a variable:
+* Ajax template for queries with a variable:
 ```

     jQuery.ajax({